Department of Business

 An intermediate-level course in managerial finance that provides more in-depth coverage of financial analysis, valuation principles, capital budgeting, capital market history, capital structure, and long-term financial planning.
 Typically Offered: Fall and Spring.

 This course examines the different methods of raising capital for firms of all sizes, with an emphasis on non-publicly traded firms.
 Topics include methods of accessing and servicing both debt and equity capital at different stages of the firm from start-up to maturity.
-Typically Offered: Fall, Spring.
+Typically Offered: Fall and Spring.

 Study of financial problems facing business engaged in international activities; foreign exchange risk management, international diversification, multinational capital budgeting, country risk analysis, financing foreign investments, international financial markets.